This article was updated April 6 to share new information.

 In the span of two weeks, the government’s coronavirus assistance for student loans escalated quickly: first, it was waiving interest on some student loans, then suspending payments for two months, and then, most recently, stopping payments for six months.

-About one-in-six American adults carries student debt, and they owe an average monthly payment of nearly $400.
+Nearly one in every five American adults carries student debt, and they owe an average monthly payment of almost $400.
 There are several types of federal student loans and even more repayment plans, which form a maze of complications any time new policies are put in place.
 Loan servicers are still working to update their systems to reflect these fast-changing policies.

 So you’d be forgiven for feeling a bit unsure about what the latest news means for you.
 Does it apply to you?
 Do you need to do something?
 Will it interrupt your progress toward loan forgiveness?
 The U.S. Education Department put out guidance on those questions and more on Thursday.